-Buying anything for your child can be a very difficult process.
-Some if not most of the things that we think matter are things that the kids do not even factor in their decision-making process.
+I know how hard it can be to choose a kids carving knife.
+Buying anything for your child can be a complicated process.
+Some, if not most, of the things we think matter are things the kids do not even factor in their decision-making process.
 We are still responsible for their wellbeing.
 It is up to us to ensure that they do not fall victim to the folly of youth.

-There are a few things that are can check to make sure that the whittling knife is safe for a child.
+A few things can be checked to ensure that the whittling knife is safe for a child.
 We can start by considering the knife itself.
-The less pointed ends and sharp edges there are the better it is for all of us.
+The fewer pointed ends and sharp edges there are, the better it is for all of us.

 The best way to ensure safety is to provide training and guidance.
 No matter how safe a knife is, it is still a knife.
 If used by untrained individuals, it can cause a lot of harm.
-Make sure that your child understands the danger that is involved if a knife is not used correctly.
+Ensure your child understands the danger involved if a knife is not used correctly.

 Laying down some ground rules will go a long way.
-One key one would be that the knife is not taken out of the home or working area.
-Another one would be to ensure that they know not to use the knife when they are around friends or other children.
+One key is that the knife is not removed from the home or working area.
+Another would be to ensure they know not to use the knife around friends or other children.

-Kids are notorious for keeping at something that they get stuck into.
-This may be in the form of a game or some sort of entertainment.
+Kids are notorious for keeping at something that they get stuck in.
+This may be in the form of a game or entertainment.
 It will usually make it very difficult to secure their wellbeing.

 Beyond safety, there is cramping and hand fatigue involved in whittling.
 Getting a knife that has an ergonomic design will go a long way.

-Our top 5 picks will have provided you with a good whittling knife for your child.
+Our top 9 picks will provide you with a good whittling knife for your child.
 The pricier one is the safest one that we could find.
-There is no price that can be put on keeping your child safe.
-If you get a versatile knife that is safe, they can use it for a long time as well.
+No price can be put on keeping your child safe.
+If you get a safe, versatile knife, they can also use it for a long time.